Maikon/personal_blog/_posts/2014-07-07-roman-numerals-java.md

 title: "Roman Numerals in Java"
 ---

 Many developers when trying to learn a new language, they use a kata they're familiar with.
-Since I started learning Java and having done Roman Numerals several times already inRuby, I found it appropriate to use it in order to explore Java.
+Since I started learning Java and having done Roman Numerals several times already in Ruby, I found it appropriate to use it in order to explore Java.

-Below is a video of me starting the kata and stopping at the usuall point once the algorithm becomes clear and the first two special cases, 4 and 9, are in place.
-Below the video you will find the full implementation.
+Below is a video of me starting the kata and stopping at the usual point once the algorithm becomes clear and the first two special cases, 4 and 9, are in place.
+Underneath the video you will find the full implementation.

 <iframe width="640" height="480" src="//www.youtube.com/embed/HEh2NNuF-oE" frameborder="0" allowfullscreen></iframe>